 A meeting or an exchange of letters does not in itself demonstrate real interest.
 That depends on the other side.
 Some partners I felt were clearly paying attention to what I said, thinking over my arguments, comparing them with other points of view, and drawing conclusions.
 But in some cases, partners in conversation seemed to show only a semblance of interest and only wanted to hear the sound of their own voice.
 They may have started a discussion only after their political views had solidified or sought to fortify their choices by going through the motions of exchanging views in writing or asking advice.
 If I really agreed with them, they could cite my agreement in other conversations.
-If I did not happen to agree, advice to admit, I shrink from such exchanges of views, but they certainly happen in a portion of cases.
+If I did not happen to agree, advice could be sought from others until someone who agreed with them was found.
+I have to admit, I shrink from such exchanges of views, but they certainly happen in a portion of cases.
 The risk of acceding to a sham request is one that everyone giving informal opinions to politicians has to take.